gorlanwix/3d-viewer/README.md

 * Pan and cut at random positions/angles

 Site visitors will not be able to change the model, background, or settings.
 This way, site owners can display their original work as intended.

+### Back-end

+The back end is written in Node.js and the database uses MongoDB/Mongoose.
+The models themselves are saved on Amazon S3 web services.